klahnakoski/mo-logs/README.md

 ## Log 'Levels'

 The `mo-logs` module has no concept of logging "levels".
-It's expected you use debug
-variables: Variables prefixed with `DEBUG_` are used to control the logging output.
+It's expected you use debug variables.
+By convention, variables prefixed with `DEBUG_` are used to control the logging output.

 ```python